mennaramadan9/alx-system_engineering-devops/0x01-shell_permissions/README.md

-mkdir -m 751 my_dir to create a directory and give permission chgrp school hello to change the group ownership sudo chown -R vincent:staff . to change the owner and group for all files and dir in the working dir
+mkdir -m 751 my_dir to create a directory and give permission chgrp school hello to change the group ownership sudo chown -R vincent:staff . to change the owner and group for all files and dir in the working dir sudo chown -h vincent:staff _hello to change the permission of symbolic link